pablobaxter/Frybits/docs/blog/posts/troubleshooting-file-leaks.md

 ## Noticing the Kotlin Daemon File Handle Leak

 Going back to how I found the Kotlin daemon file handle leak, as I had mentioned previously, I found it due to curiosity and dumb luck.
-When Paul Klauser [reported a metaspace leak](https://youtrack.jetbrains.com/issue/KT-72169/Kotlin-Daemon-Metaspace-leak) occuring in the Kotlin daemon, I was curious if this metaspace leak was potentially due to a file handle leak, as I had been tracking one in the Gradle daemon (which I still haven't found).
+When Paul Klauser ([https://github.com/PaulKlauser](https://github.com/PaulKlauser)) reported a [metaspace leak](https://youtrack.jetbrains.com/issue/KT-72169/Kotlin-Daemon-Metaspace-leak) occuring in the Kotlin daemon, I was curious if this metaspace leak was potentially due to a file handle leak, as I had been tracking one in the Gradle daemon (which I still haven't found).

-To go over how I did this at a high-level (more info later on), I attached Jenkin's [file-leak-detector](https://github.com/jenkinsci/lib-file-leak-detector) to the Kotlin daemon, and ran `./gradlew clean assembleDebug --rerun-tasks` several times and capturing the output of the file leak tool and using a post-processor (see [https://github.com/centic9/file-leak-postprocess](https://github.com/centic9/file-leak-postprocess)) to make the logs easier to read.
+To go over how I did this at a high-level (more details later on), I attached Jenkin's [file-leak-detector](https://github.com/jenkinsci/lib-file-leak-detector) to the Kotlin daemon and ran `./gradlew clean assembleDebug --rerun-tasks` several times, capturing the output of the file leak tool and using a post-processor (see [https://github.com/centic9/file-leak-postprocess](https://github.com/centic9/file-leak-postprocess)) to make the logs easier to read.
 I ended up with a file containing many stacktraces that show where the file was opened.
 Many of them looked like the following (shortened for easy reading):

 ``` text title="Actual file leak ouput" linenums="1"
 // Several hundred other open files up here with the same stacktrace